What Kind of Website Do You Need?

 The level of hands-on maintenance required will differ based on the software platform you used to build your website.
 In most cases, WordPress’s modular architecture will require more consistent input than a website builder platform.

-You’ll need to perform other types of optimization tasks, such as SEO, no matter what platform you use to create your site.
+You’ll need to perform other types of optimization tasks no matter what platform you use to create your site.

-Remember to consider the following items as your plan for the future of your website.
+Remember to consider the items discussed below as you plan for the future of your website.

-SEO is a major topic much too large to cover in this article, so check out our beginner’s guide to SEO: How Do People Find Your Website - SEO 101.
+SEO is a major topic much too large to cover in this article, so check out our beginner’s guide: SEO 101.